Kateve52911/knitflix/README.md

 In order to run the websites locally, one can do as follows:

-1. Clone the repo, this can be done for example, with the git command line tool (if installed):
+1. Clone the repositories, this can be done for example, with the git command line tool (if installed):

 ```bash
 gh repo clone Kateve52911/portfolio-website